Hippuris

 Hippuris, the mare's tail, was previously the sole genus in the family Hippuridaceae.
 Following genetic research by the Angiosperm Phylogeny Group, it has now been transferred to the family Plantaginaceae, with Hippuridaceae being reduced to a synonym of Plantaginaceae.

-It includes one to three species depending on taxonomic interpretation.
-Some authorities only accept the first species of those listed below, treating the other two as synonyms of it:
+It includes one to four species depending on taxonomic interpretation.
+Some authorities only accept the first species of those listed below, treating the next two as synonyms of it: